rehierl/node-tree-outliner/1-1-3-node-trees/1-1-types-of-trees.md

 comments

 * somewhat related to hamilton paths
-* note that graphs in general do not have to be directed
+* note - graphs in general do not have to be directed
-* directedness in graph theory is more a special case, not the default
+* directedness in graph theory is more of a special case, not the default

 <!-- ======================================================================= -->
 ## wikipedia, trémaux/normal tree